johnknutsonhc/Hennepin-Verified-Modules/docs/content/specs-defs/team-definitions.md

 ---
 title: Team Definitions & RACI
 url: /specs/shared/team-definitions/
-description: Team Definitions & RACI for the Hennepin Verified Modules (AVM) program
+description: Team Definitions & RACI for the Hennepin Verified Modules (HVM) program
 ---

 ## Teams

-In AVM there will be multiple different teams involved throughout the initiatives lifecycle and ongoing long-term support.
+In HVM there will be multiple different teams involved throughout the initiatives lifecycle and ongoing long-term support.
 These teams will be listed below alongside their definitions.

 {{% notice style="important" %}}